swiftlang/swift-evolution/proposals/NNNN-dictionary-mapvalues-with-keys.md

 ## Future directions

-### Adoption of typed `throws` for pre-existing methods
+### Reassigning the name `mapValues`

-The proposed `mapValuesWithKeys` method uses typed `throws`, unlike the existing `mapValues` method which uses untyped `throws`.
-In the future, we may wish to introduce a typed `throws` variant of `mapValues` as well, and take the API break opportunity to select a new name for this method, which would then enable the standard library to eventually reassign the `mapValues` name to the version that supplies key context to the transformation closure.
+In the future, we may wish to rename the existing `mapValues` method to something like `mapValuesWithoutKeys`, which would enable the standard library to reassign the `mapValues` name to the version that supplies key context to the transformation closure in a subsequent language mode.

 ### Changes to `OrderedDictionary` (swift-collections)